DFIRKuiper/Kuiper/README.md

 ## How Kuiper Will Help Optimize the Investigation?
 - **Centralized server**: Using a single centralized server (**Kuiper**) that do all the processing on the server-side reduce the needed hardware resources (CPU, RAM, Hard-disk) for the analysts team, no need for powerful laptop any more.
 In addition, all evidences stored in single server instead of copying it on different machines during the investigation.
 - **Consistency**: Depending on different parsers by team members to parse same artifacts might provide inconsistency on the generated results, using tested and trusted parsers increases the accuracy.
-- **Predefined rules**: Define rules on Kuiper will save a lot of time by triggering alerts on past, current, and future cases, for example, creating rule to trigger suspicious encoded powershell commands on all parsed artifacts, or suspicous binary executed from temp folder, within **Kuiper** you can defined these rules and more.
+- **Predefined rules**: Define rules on Kuiper will save a lot of time by triggering alerts on past, current, and future cases, for example, creating rule to trigger suspicious encoded PowerShell commands on all parsed artifacts, or suspicious binary executed from temp folder, within **Kuiper** you can defined these rules and more.
 - **Collaboration**: Browsing the parsed artifacts on same web interface by team members boost the collaboration among them using **tagging** and **timeline** feature instead of every analyst working on his/her own machine.